homeserverhq/immich-mcp/README.md

 - **⚡ Efficient Gets** — GET responses return only commonly used fields by default.
 Full objects are available via an `include_all_fields` flag.
 - **🧪 Comprehensive Testing** — 133 automated tests covering all tool
-  domains, run via the test runner pipeline. **133 passing · 0 failing.**
+  domains, run via the test runner pipeline.

 ## 🔧 Environment Variables